mirosimo/CARS_THYMELEAF/README.md

 ## Error, Exception management
 When occur an exception, than is user informed ( In concise form via Error page ).

-When will be done Priviledge, Role management, than the users with needed priviledges could also display print stack Trace of an exception.
+After Priviledge, Role management will be done, users with needed priviledges could also display full text of an exception - PrintStackTrace.

 ## Thymeleaf